Individual Claims Reserving using Activation Patterns: Numerical Application

-With the data presented in Section \ref{sec:data} and the models fitted in Section \ref{sec:estimation}, we can now focus in this section on presenting the results obtained after performing the evaluation of the reserves for our portfolio of automobile insurance claims, choosing the $1^{\text{st}}$ of January 2019 as our evaluation date.
-We present the predictive distributions for the reserve of the whole portfolio and the four coverages separately.
-We compare these results to the true reserve and to that obtained from fitting some more classical and commonly used reserving models.
+We focus in this section on presenting the results obtained for the estimation of the reserves when we apply the model described in Section \ref{sec:Model} to the dataset described in Section \ref{sec:data}, choosing the $1^{\text{st}}$ of January 2019 as the valuation date.
+We present the predictive distribution of the reserves for the portfolio as a whole and the different insurance coverages.
+We compare these results to the observed reserve amount and the one obtained from fitting some more classical and commonly used reserving models.

-For all the models that we will consider in this section, we perform 5,000 simulations using the simulation routine described in Section \ref{sec:routine}.
-As shown in Appendix \ref{ap:stability}, this is a sufficiently large number to bring stability to our results.
+For all models we consider in this section, we perform at least 5,000 simulations using the simulation routine described in Section \ref{sec:routine}.
+As shown in Appendix \ref{ap:stability}, this large number brings stability to our results.
 We first present the estimations from the activation patterns model before comparing them to other reserving models.